mkock/autobot/README.md

 - The microservice itself is written in Golang, v1.11
 - Data is kept in a memory store: Redis for local development and Google Memory Store when deployed
-- On a more detailed level, TOML is used for configuration files, FTP for DMR integration - others?
+- On a more detailed level, TOML is used for configuration files, FTP for DMR integration and Redis/Memory Store is the main vehicle store and indexing mechanism.
+The rest is just idiomatic Go :-)

 ## Configuration